 - As needed, act as a layer of support for state directors in fulfilling their duties to reach underserved membership groups;

 - Facilitate a session at each JEA/NSPA National High School Journalism Convention that serves to orient, encourage, support and connect new attendees to the convention experience.

 The educational initiatives director shall:

-- Work with teachers, organizations, corporations and governmental agencies regarding Common Core and other state and national standards as they relate to journalism education;
+- Work with teachers, organizations, corporations and governmental agencies regarding media literacy, Career and Technical Education, Common Core and other state and national standards as they relate to journalism education;

-• Work with board to monitor and address changes in education policy and funding across the country;
+- Work with the board to monitor and address changes in education policy and funding across the country;

 Scholastic Press Rights Director